coder-txane/coder-txane/README.md

 - 👋 Hi, I’m Toané
-- 👀 I’m interested in Front-End Development and Design.
+- 👀 I’m interested in Front-End Development and Web Design.
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript and Tailwind CSS!

 <!---
 coder-txane/coder-txane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.